seek-oss/skuba/docs/deep-dives/pnpm.md

 #### .npmrc

-pnpm allows us to specify dependencies to hoist via command line or [`.npmrc`] file.
+pnpm allows us to specify dependencies to hoist via command line or [`.npmrc`].
-However, the number of package patterns we need to hoist may fluctuate, so specifying hoist patterns via command line would be difficult to maintain.
+The number of package patterns we need to hoist may fluctuate over time, so specifying hoist patterns via command line would be difficult to maintain.

-The **skuba**-maintained `.npmrc` instructs the following dependencies to be hoisted:
+The **skuba**-maintained `.npmrc` currently instructs pnpm to hoist the following dependencies:

 ```
 # managed by skuba